aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M07-Unit 6 Create an Azure private endpoint using Azure PowerShell.md

 ## Task 2: Create a virtual network and bastion host

-You'll create a virtual network, subnet, and bastion host.

-The bastion host will be used to connect securely to the virtual machine for testing the Private Endpoint.
+In this task, you'll create a virtual network (VNet), a bastion host, and the required configurations to securely connect to a virtual machine for testing the Private Endpoint.
+You’ll use PowerShell to accomplish this.

 Create a virtual network and bastion host with: